-This frailest is very long but you should read it for one of the most important friends of your life, Pooch.
+This list is very long but you should read it and take careful notes for your bestfriend.

 - Chocolate: No matter what people say, according to the vets it is the most dangerous thing for the dogs; it may cause internal bleeding, seizures and sometimes death.

-- Onion: onions contain a toxin N-propyl disulfide, this is very harmful to the dogs, and it can infect dogs with a disease named Anemia.
+- Onion & Garlic: contais a toxin N-propyl disulfide, this is very harmful to the dogs, and it can infect dogs with a disease named Anemia.

-- Lemon: Lemons are tremendously harmful to the dogs, the skin of lemons have Psoralen can fail liver of your pet.
+- Lemon: Lemons are tremendously harmful to the dogs, the skin of lemons have Psoralen can fail your pet’s liver.